JaimeStill/learning-azure/notes/redis.md

 # Redis

-Redis is a widely used, open-source caching solution.It's a key-value datastore that runs in memory, so it's very responsive.
+Redis (REmote DIctionary Server) is a widely used, open-source caching solution.It's a key-value datastore that runs in memory, so it's very responsive.

+Caching is the act of storing frequently accessed data in memory very close to the application that consumes the data.
+Caching is used to increase performance and reduce the load on your servers.

 Typically, organizations use Redis to complement their database apps.
 Combining Redis with back-end databases enables you to significantly improve your apps' performance.